status-im/nimbus-eth1/nimbus/db/ledger/README.md

 ----------

-The new *LedgerRef* module unifies different implementations of the *accounts_cache*.
+The new *LedgerRef* module unifies different implementations of the legacy *accounts_cache*.
 It is intended to be used as new base method for all of the *AccountsCache* implementations.
-Only constructors differ, depending on the implementation.
+The legacy *accounts_cache* version has been removed.

 This was needed to accomodate for different *CoreDb* API paradigms.
 While the overloaded legacy *AccountsCache* implementation is just a closure based